Smertig/banana/master/_sources/api/tg/methods/create_invoice_link.rst.txt

    .. cpp:member:: optional_t<boolean_t> is_flexible

    Pass True if the final price depends on the shipping method.
 Ignored for payments in Telegram Stars.

+   .. cpp:member:: optional_t<string_t> business_connection_id

+   Unique identifier of the business connection on behalf of which the link will be created.
+For payments in Telegram Stars only.